grincc/grin-wallet-api-tutorial/README.md

 ./scripts/bash/$CHAIN/init_send_tx.sh $(cat ~/.grin/$CHAIN/.shared_secret) $(cat ./.wallet_token) "default" $((0.1 * ((10 ** 9)))) grin19f96nfdyl7kjqslqg5j3fu69ejnu82nzewlnc4duehgssg3e9tvq0fsuj5 > slate.json
 ```

 This slate can be sent to the receiving party by any means via TOR.

+#### Sending slates via the Foreign API using TOR

 In order to do send it, you need to decode the Onion address from the grin1 address and use the Foreign API.
-The next script will return the complete URL of the receiver's Foreign API, example:
+The next script will return the complete URL of the receiver's Foreign API, example using the receiver address:

 ```bash
 php scripts/php/grin1.php -a grin19f96nfdyl7kjqslqg5j3fu69ejnu82nzewlnc4duehgssg3e9tvq0fsuj5